Bedrock-OSS/bedrock-wiki/docs/concepts/subpacks.md

 }
 ```

--   `name`

-Defines the name that will show when selecting the subpacks.
+-   `name`: Defines the name that will show when selecting the subpacks.

--   `memory_tier`

-Defines what amount GB of RAM device needs to have to enable this subpack.
-1 memory tier = 0.25 GB.
+-   `memory_tier`: Defines how many GB of RAM device needs to have to enable this subpack.
+1 memory tier = `0.25 GB`.

--   `folder_name`

-This corresponds to the name of the folder to be used in this subpack, for example in the examples above this would be `subpack_1` or `subpack_2`.
+-   `folder_name`: This corresponds to the name of the folder to be used in this subpack, for example in the examples above this would be `subpack_1` or `subpack_2`.
 These names can be anything you want, they don't need to follow the `subpack_n` format.